Intrstng/RS-React-Course-2024Q3/README.md

 2. Start **Prettier** to automatically format code - run command in CLI `npm run format:fix`

 3. **Husky** is configured to automatically start **esLint** and **Prettier** during `pre-commit` Git-operations

+4. **Husky** is configured to automatically run tests on the pre-push hook, ensuring that tests are automatically executed before any code is pushed.

+5. To start **testing** - run command in CLI `npm run test`

+6. To start **testing with coverage report** - run command in CLI `npm run test:coverage`